 - The Project Description must contain, as a separate section within the narrative, a section labeled "Broader Impacts."
-This section should provide a discussion of the broader impacts of the proposed activities. - Results from Prior NSF Support: If any PI or co-PI identified on the project has received NSF funding (including any current funding) in the past five years, the Project Description must contain information on the award(s), irrespective of whether the support was directly related to the proposal or not.
+This section should provide a discussion of the broader impacts of the proposed activities. - Results from Prior NSF Support: If any PI or co-PI identified on the proposal has received NSF funding with a start date in the past five years (including any current funding and no-cost extensions), information on the award is required for each PI and co-PI, regardless of whether the support was directly related to the proposal.
 In cases where the PI or co-PI has received more than one award (excluding amendments), they need only report on the one award most closely related to the proposal.
 Funding includes not just salary support, but any funding awarded by NSF.
 Please refer to the PAPPG for details about the information that must be provided.
-Note that these results must from prior NSF support be separately described under two distinct headings, "Intellectual Merit" and "Broader Impacts."
+Further requirements for this section of the proposal are in the PAPPG.
+Note that these results from prior NSF support must be separately described under two distinct headings, "Intellectual Merit" and "Broader Impacts."

-Proposals without these two distinct sections (including the heading "Broader Impacts") within the Project Description may be returned without review.
+Proposals without these two distinct sections within the Project Description may be returned without review.